 At Your Seat is typically an independent activity

 where students are truly showing me what they know.
 This sometimes can be partner work where each person has a different colored pencil to do their work so that I can easily determine who did what work on the page (hint: this helps you see if someone took over the assignment or if someone was being lazy).
 So during this week the students would be working on a Spin to Win for All Operations with Fractions.
 I also try to keep this station the same each week and just change the concept so that I’m working smarter and not harder.
-Hence why the Spin to Win packs for each grade level (available in Fourth through Eighth right now) are a great thing because you can just put a new one in each week.
+Hence why the Spin to Win packs (or TpT) for each grade level (available in Second through Eighth right now) are a great thing because you can just put a new one in each week.

 Talk to Me is always a station that I encourage there to be communication between all of the members of the group at.
 I want them to talk about what they are learning or discuss their answers together.
 Left, Right, Answer is a game that I created a few years back to be used with ANY set of Task Cards.
 For this week they would use Problem Solving with the Halflings which reviews Fraction and Decimals in word problems.
 I will tell you that the fans of Lord of the Rings, Dungeons and Dragons, etc. truly LOVE this set of task cards because it appeals to the nerd side!

 The final part of MATH Workshop is Hands On Fun.
 I use this for my students to either do a STEM related activity intertwined with what we are doing or playing a math game of sorts.
 My students learned to play the game 24 and truly loved it.
 I ended up having to buy almost ever set!
 The object of the game is to make 24 and since they are using Fractions and Decimals it gets a little trickier.